The Rich-Tone Chorus: Musical direction

-Dale Syverson has been the musical director of the Rich-Tone Chorus since 1976, during which time the chorus has grown from 18 members to over 150.
-She is the daughter of a barbershopper, and has been a part of the Sweet Adelines organization since she was a child, and is qualified as a Certified Expression Judge.
-She is the recipient of the 2004 SAI "President's Lifetime Achievement Award", an honor which has been awarded annually by the President of Sweet Adelines International since 1998 to a member whose contributions to and achievements within the organization are truly exceptional.
-Dale is a certified judge in both Expression and Sound Categories.
-She is a two-time "Queen of Harmony," winning an international quartet gold medal singing with the Tiffanys in 1973 and Rumors in 1998.
+Dale Syverson (March 31, 1949 – November 15, 2024) was the musical director of the Rich-Tone Chorus since 1976, during which time the chorus grew from 18 members to over 150.
+She was the daughter of a barbershopper and part of the Sweet Adelines organization since she was a child.
+She received the 2004 SAI "President's Lifetime Achievement Award", an honor which has been awarded annually by the president of Sweet Adelines International since 1998 to a member whose contributions to and achievements within the organization are truly exceptional.
+Syverson was a certified judge in both Expression and Sound categories.
+She was a two-time "Queen of Harmony," winning an international quartet gold medal singing with the Tiffanys in 1973 and Rumors in 1998.

+Valerie Clark is the current director of the Rich-Tone Chorus.
+A Sweet Adelines International member since 1988, she has performed with multiple award-winning choruses and quartets.
+Joining the Rich-Tones in 2003, Clark served as associate director before succeeding Dale Syverson as director.
+Clark is a U.S. Army veteran, audio engineer, and lifelong musician.